-The Directors named below are retiring and being eligible, offer themselves for re-election at the upcoming AGM:-
+The Director named below is retiring and being eligible, offer himself for re-election at the upcoming AGM:

-Name of Director Yap Kian Peng Toh Tiong San Date of appointment 16 December 2010 21 September 2015 Date of last re-appointment (if applicable) N.A.
-N.A.
-Age 53 53 Country of principal residence Singapore Singapore The Board's comments on NC's recommendation for re-election The Board of Directors of the Company has accepted the NC's recommendation, who has reviewed and considered Mr Yap's performance as Executive Deputy Chairman and CEO of the Company.
-The Board of Directors of the Company has accepted the NC's recommendation to re-elect Mr Toh as Independent Director of the Company, after taking into consideration of Mr Toh's performance since he was appointed as Non-Executive Independent Director of the Company.
-The Board considers Mr Toh to be independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Whether appointment is executive, and if so, the area of responsibility Executive.
+Name of Director Yap Kian Peng Date of appointment 16 December 2010 Date of last re-appointment (if applicable) 26 June 2020 Age 56 Country of principal residence Singapore The Board's comments on NC's recommendation for re-election The Board of Directors of the Company has accepted the NC's recommendation, who has reviewed and considered Mr Yap's performance as Executive Deputy Chairman and CEO of the Company.
+Whether appointment is executive, and if so, the area of responsibility Executive.
 Mr Yap is involved in the day-to-day business of the Company and leads Management in setting strategies, objectives and is responsible for the development and financial performance of the Company.
-Non-Executive and Independent.
-Job Title Executive Deputy Chairman, CEO and Member of Remuneration and Audit Committees Independent Director, Chairman of Audit and Nominating Committees and Member of Remuneration Committee Professional Qualifications Mr Yap graduated with Bachelor's degree in Business (Business Administration) from RMIT University, Australia.
-Mr Toh graduated with Honours Degree in Electrical Engineering from National University of Singapore.
+Job Title Executive Deputy Chairman, CEO and member of Remuneration Committee and Audit Committee.

-Name of Director Yap Kian Peng Toh Tiong San Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries None None Conflict of interest (including any competing business) None None Working experience and occupation(s) during the past 10 years Executive Deputy Chairman and CEO of the Company.
-2012-2014: Director of Atrium Asia Investment Management Pte Ltd 2009-2012: Managing Director of Emirates Tarian Asset Management Pte Ltd 2007-2008: CEO of Sunmax Capital Pte Ltd (renamed as Timbre Capital Pte Ltd) 2006-2007: Managing Director of Emirates Tarian Asset Management Pte Ltd Undertaking submitted to the listed issuer in the form of Appendix 7.7 (Listing Rule 720(1)) Yes Yes Shareholding interest in the listed issuer and its subsidiaries None None Shareholding details Not applicable Not applicable Other Principal Commitments Including Directorships# "Principal Commitments" has the same meaning as defined in the Code Past (for the last 5 years) 1.
-Soon Lian Holdings Limited - retired on 19 May 2020 Present 1.
-Capital Equity Holdings Pte Ltd Past (for the last 5 years) None Present 1.
-Raffles Infrastructure Holdings Limited These fields are not applicable for announcements of appointments pursuant to Listing Rule 704(9) Capital Equity Holdings Pte Ltd Seroja Investments Limited M Development Ltd. Jackspeed Holdings Pte.
-Ltd. Raffles Infrastructure Holdings Limited
+Name of Director Yap Kian Peng Professional Qualifications Mr Yap graduated with Bachelor's degree in Business (Business Administration) from RMIT University, Australia.
+Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries None Conflict of interest (including any competing business) None Working experience and occupation(s) during the past 10 years Executive Deputy Chairman and CEO of the Company.
+Undertaking submitted to the listed issuer in the form of Appendix 7.7 (Listing Rule 720(1)) Yes Shareholding interest in the listed issuer and its subsidiaries None Shareholding details Not applicable Other Principal Commitments Including Directorships# Past (for the last 5 years) 1.
+M Development Ltd. "Principal Commitments" has the same meaning as defined in the Code # These fields are not applicable for announcements of appointments pursuant to Listing Rule 704(9) Present 1.
+Soon Lian Holdings Limited 2.
+Seroja Investments Limited 3.
+Capital Equity Holdings Pte Ltd 4.
+Jackspeed Holdings Pte.
+Ltd.

-The retiring Directors have responded negative to items (a) to (k) listed in Rule 720(6) of the Listing Rules of SGX-ST.
+The retiring Director has responded negative to items (a) to (k) listed in Rule 720(6) of the Listing Rules of SGX-ST.